banisterious/obsidian-oneirometrics/docs/planning/roadmap.md

 - Some features may be combined or split during development
 - All features are subject to change

-For details about the date tools implementation, see [Date Tools Plan](./features/date-tools.md).
+For details about the date tools implementation, see [Date & Calendar Features](./features/date-calendar-unified.md).

 ### Custom Date Filter Improvements
 - [ ] Multi-month view